domurtag/greenrooms/README.md

 ## Introduction
 A website for a design company.
-The website is entirely static except for some PHP used to send emails.
+The site is entirely static except for some PHP used to send emails.

 ## Installation
 It is assumed that Apache is already installed.